neveldo/TextGenerator/README.md

 TextGenerator is a tool that aims to automate the generation of text from data by using a template.
+In the template, you can use tags and call functions.
 Feel free to comment and contribute.

 # Tags